 Simple English definitions for legal terms

-Read a random definition: follow-on offering
+Read a random definition: school board

 A nonclaim statute is a law that sets a time limit for creditors to bring claims against a decedent's estate.
 Unlike a statute of limitations, a nonclaim statute is usually not subject to tolling and is not waivable.
 For example, if a person dies and leaves behind debts, the nonclaim statute sets a deadline for creditors to file a claim against the estate to collect the debts owed to them.